JJSimo/Notes/cheet.md

 `hashcat -m 0 file_contains_hash.txt /path/wordlist.txt`
 `-m 0` -->  use module 0 => crack md5

+if you need to use a module that you don't know:
+`hashcast --help | grep protocol` and look for module number for the protocol that you need

 > [!WARNING]
 > hashcat is heavy on GPU => it's bettere to avoid it inside a VM